 Can I place silk plants with aggressive fish?

-- This is also one of the most common uses for them.
+- This is one of the most common uses for them.
 Cichlids, for example, are smart, get bored quickly and powerfully, making them plant killers.
 Well-made plants can withstand punishment, giving you the illusion of an aquarium planted with very aggressive fish.

 What can I do with the spikes on an artificial aquarium plant?

 - I don’t recommend buying hard plastic plants, especially for fish that like to rub.
 If you do and you can’t get rid of it, you can often file the problem area with a steel needle file.
-However, they are best avoided, especially with the many great options currently available to anglers.

 What if my fish keep moving my artificial plants?

 - It happens from time to time.
 You may want to stick with tough landscaping items for these fish.
 Those like African cichlids don’t really need plants.
 On the other hand, you can use solid wood elements to secure the base.
 Make sure to use stone instead of driftwood, most fish are surprisingly strong.

 What is the best material for artificial aquarium plants?

 - Silicone is the high-quality material used today.
 It creates a safe and rubbery texture on plants and lasts a long time, although more difficult to clean if algae gets into pores.
 Plastic “cloth” is also a good idea because it flows naturally in water and looks great.

 The Best Artificial Aquarium Plants are often preferred over real plants for the many low-maintenance benefits they offer.
 It is easy for you to transform your aquarium with good quality aquarium plants in an instant without having to wait for them to grow.
 There is no limit to the vibrant colors, shapes and sizes when choosing artificial plants from our list above.